bewuethr/pandoc-bash-blog/README.md

 file; the index file links to all files following the naming convention above and lists them in reverse alphabetical order, with the newest post at the top.

+The index file and all the generated HTML files are placed in the `docs` directory, which is to be used as the publishing source on GitHub Pages.

 To have a look at your freshly built blog, use `pbb serve` and point your browser to <http://localhost:8000>.
 While `pbb serve` is running, any changes to `.md` files or files in the `images` directory trigger a rebuild or copy of that file, allowing to preview a post by just reloading it in the browser instead of building the whole site over and over again.

 Once you think your opus magnum is ready to be published, run `pbb deploy`.
-This pulls the generated HTML files into the `master` branch, commits  and then pushes them to a remote.
-This works for GitHub pages deploying the `master` branch.
+This commits all changes in the `docs` directory and pushes to the remote, triggering a redeploy on GitHub Pages.

 You might have to set the Git remote first: